-Earth Day is Wednesday, April 22 this year, so we’ve put together ten ideas from Traverse City to Ludington to celebrate Earth Day in Northern Michigan.
+Earth Day is April 22!
+We’ve put together 10 ideas from Traverse City to Ludington to celebrate Earth Day in Northern Michigan.

 1. Cart off your Compost